Types of EV Charging:

 There are various types of EV charging available.
 Blink EV charging stations provide Level 2 EV Charging and DC Fast Charging.

-Level 2 EV Charging (typically 240V, single phase AC input) is the most common type of charging available in the United States.
-Level 2 EV charging is used for charging electric vehicles at home (single-family homes, condominiums, apartment buildings, etc.) or at public locations (shopping centers, hotels, airports, parking garages, etc).
-Depending on the electric vehicle's charge rate and the state of its battery, a Level 2 charger can deliver somewhere between 10 - 25 miles per hour of charging.
+Level 2 EV Charging (typically 240V, single phase AC input) is the most common type of charging your electric car available in the United States.
+Level 2 EV charging is used for charging electric vehicles at home (single-family homes, condominiums, apartment buildings, etc.) or public locations (shopping centers, hotels, airports, parking garages, etc).
+Depending on the electric vehicle's charge rate and the state of its battery, a Level 2 EV charger can deliver somewhere between 10 - 25 miles per hour of charging.
 Currently, all electric cars sold in the United States can charge using Level 2 EV charging stations.
-Blink offers Level 2 charging stations for both your home and business.
+Blink offers Level 2 EV charging stations for both your home and business.

 How to Use the Blink EV Charging Stations:Charging your EV for the first time?
-Our Quick Start Guides provide you with the simple instructions on how to use the public Blink EV charging stations.
+Our Quick Start Guides provide you with the simple instructions on how to use our public Blink EV charging stations.

 Download the Blink Pedestal and Wall Mount Quick Start Guide or download the Blink DC Fast Charger Quick Start Guide.

 Also, please be sure to download the free Blink Mobile app, so that you can find public Blink EV charging stations with step-by-step directions as well as pay and initiate your EV charging session directly from the Blink Mobile app!

 |All Other States||$0.04/min||$0.06/min|